May 12, 2026

 Valid for 5 years · Renewable ✓

-Highest level: demonstrated progress, rigorous management based on key performance indicators.
-Only this level is renewable.
+Highest level: proven track record of progress, rigorous management based on key performance indicators.

 ✅ Why this is important for quality and occupational health and safety managers

-Certifying your occupational health and safety system is not just an administrative requirement: it sends a strong message to your employees and stakeholders that workplace health is taken seriously.
-Ensuring that your occupational health and safety system is certified to AFNOR Spec 2217 guarantees the quality and traceability of the services you receive.
+Certifying your SPSTI is not just an administrative requirement: it sends a strong message to your employees and stakeholders that workplace health is taken seriously.
 Source: certification.afnor.org

 The 5 key OSH indicators to prioritize in 2026